 - Learn to better recognize and share your emotional experiences in the present.moment by practicing being emotionally available to and vulnerable with others.

 - Practice giving and receiving interpersonal feedback in order to identify and work on how you both present yourself to and impact other people.

 How Do I Participate in Group Therapy?

-Before joining a group, you are first required to attend an intake appointment at the Counseling Center.
-If your intake counselor recommends group therapy, the next step is to meet with the co-facilitators of an available group for what is called a “pre-group meeting.”
+Before joining a group, you are first required to attend an initial consultation at the Counseling Center.
+If your initial consultation counselor recommends group therapy, the next step is to meet with the co-facilitators of an available group for what is called a “pre-group meeting.”
 During the pre-group meeting, the co-facilitators will help you determine whether that particular group is a good fit for your clinical and interpersonal needs.
-A meeting with the co-facilitators of a group, typically 30 minutes in length, can be scheduled after first completing an intake evaluation appointment or via referral from your UIC Counseling Center individual counseling therapist or group therapy clinician.
-Please contact the UIC Counseling Center to schedule an intake appointment at 312-996-3490, or speak with your assigned counselor about your interest in group therapy.
+A meeting with the co-facilitators of a group, typically 30 minutes in length, can be scheduled after first completing an initial consultation or via referral from your UIC Counseling Center individual therapist or group therapy clinician.
+If you are interested in group therapy, please contact the UIC Counseling Center to schedule an initial consultation at 312-996-3490, or speak with your assigned counselor about your interest in group therapy.